bfetler/project_management/README.md

 ### Back to Original Question

-Given all of these tools, how would you respond to a "crisis"?
+Given all of these tools, how would you respond to a new feature request, or any other change?
 + Get organized.
-+ Look at resources, schedule, scope.
++ Look at resources, schedule and scope.
 + Talk to others, get ideas, input.
-+ Cut scope and schedule, add resources where possible.
++ Plan where the new change will fit in your current product.
++ Assign it a priority.
+    + If possible, add it to a later phase.
+    + If needed in current phase, consider the impact on scope, schedule and resources.
 + Give management options.
 Let them decide.

-A wise (wo)man once said (find quote?):

-Good judgment comes from experience.
-Experience comes from bad judgment.

-Keep learning.
++ Keep learning.

 __Note:__ These are notes for a future talk.
 I'll try to keep it under an hour.